astrada/google-drive-ocamlfuse/doc/Configuration.md

 Specifies how many blocks (of `memory_buffer_size` bytes) to download in parallel (used only if `stream_large_files=true`):

     read_ahead_buffers=3

+When set to `true`, creates a new directory `/lost+found` where you can access unorganized files (those you can get filtering with `is:unorganized owner:me` in the web interface):

+    lost_and_found=false

+When set to `true`, creates a new directory `/.shared` where you can access all files that are shared with you (those you can get in the `Shared with me` section of the web interface):

+    shared_with_me=false

 ### Document export formats